cbfacademy/react-assessment/README.md

 The finished app should include the following functionality:

-- Users should have the ability to add and remove items from a basket.
+- A user should have the ability to add and remove items from a basket.
-- The basket should display the number of items.
+- The basket should display the number of items added.
-- The users should be able to search the iTunes Search API using a text search field.
+- A user should be able to search the iTunes Search API using a text search field and review a list of results.
+- A user should be able to add and remove items from the search results to and from their basket.
 - The app should have an About page explaining how to use the app and who designed it.

-By the due date of this assessment you must have what is stated in the [criteria](#assessment-criteria) pushed to GitHub ready to be marked.
+By the due date of this assessment you must have what is stated in the [criteria, detailed below,](#assessment-criteria) pushed to GitHub ready to be marked.

-### Understanding Criteria

-The tasks and homework throughout unit 4 explained how to build a __Bookcase React App__ to store books.
+The tasks and homework throughout unit 4 explain how to build a __Bookcase React App__ to store books.
 The __Bookcase React App__ is an example of a __SPA (Single-Page App)__.
-The same functionality and concepts can be used in this assessment.
+The same functionality and concepts can be used to build your Media Store app for this assessment.

 The main functionality of the __Bookcase React App__ was the ability to `add` and `remove` from a `<BookList/>` component and search a third party API.
 The __Bookcase React App__ also used the `BrowserRouter` module to create new pages.

 ## Assessment Criteria

-Ensure your app has the following functionality:
+Ensure your app has the following file structure and functionality:

-### App File Structure:
+### File Structure:

 ```
 - public/
     |-- index.html
 - src/
     |-- components/
-        |-- MediaItem.js*
+        |-- MediaItem.js
         |-- Basket.js
         |-- MediaResult.js
         |-- Header.js